rusticstuff/simdutf8/README.md

 ## Features
 * Written in pure Rust.
+* Up to twenty times faster than the std library on non-ASCII, up to twice as fast on ASCII.
+* Up to 28 % faster than the original simdjson implementation.
-* Supports AVX2 and SIMD implementations on x86 and x86-64, ARM neon support is planned.
+* Supports AVX2 and SIMD implementations on x86 and x86-64, ARMv7 and ARMv8 neon support is planned.
 * Selects the fastest implementation at runtime based on CPU support.
 * No dependencies.
 * No-std support
 * `Basic` API for the fastest validation, optimized for valid UTF-8
 * `Compat` API as a plug-in replacement for `std::str::from_utf8()`.
 * Fallback to the excellent std implementation if SIMD extensions are not supported.
+* Fuzz-tested.

 ## APIs